folio-org/folio-org.github.io/community/contrib-code.md

 For XML and JSON and RAML files, the same: two-space indent and no tabs.

+For JavaScript code we are implementing an automated lint facility.

 ## License

 Licensed under the Apache License, Version 2.0